haydenhargreaves/hhargreaves.net/src/journal/DevOps Pipeline Submission.md

 > to disable the requirement for them to pass before this workflow executes.
 >

+### Staging Environments

+This implementation does not include a staging environment, but it leaves room for one to be integrated very easily.
+A **staging environment** is a place for code to rest and be tested before being deployed to production.
+It is a nearly identical environment to production which allows for simulation testing a before live production deployment.

+Staging is important because it allows the development team to test the application as it exists live.
+Some things like database integration, memory usage and other things can only be tested using a live application, but testing in production is bad practice.

+Due to time constraints there is no staging environment in this submission, however, the ideas used to create the production environment can be mirrored into a staging branch to create a proper application deployment life-cycle.

 ### Continuous Delivery vs. Continuous Deployment

 Remember the difference between nightly builds and continuous integration?
 A similar debate exists